Bank Accounts

 This section deals with opening bank accounts in USA.
 When I say banks, it includes Credit Unions too.

 First of all, having bank accounts and then having any money in it, is for suckers.
 You can thank FED for that.
 In an open market (not the one controlled by FED), interest on deposits would be very close to the GDP growth, since GDP growth is basically money expansion.
 So, if all the other money in the system expanded by a certain %, your principal should also expand by same % to be fair to you.
-So, interest rates will be at least as much as gdp growth in a free market.
-Most of the times, people will be willing to pay a premium over the gdp rate to any money you lend them, but if FED can print and lend them money at much lower rates, then of course no one needs to come and get money from you.
+So, interest rates will be at least as much as GDP growth in a free market.
+Most of the times, people will be willing to pay a premium over the GDP rate to any money you lend them, but if FED can print and lend them money at much lower rates, then of course no one needs to come and get money from you at a higher rate.
+They will just get it from the FED !!

 As of 2018, there is about $10T in bank deposits in USA, and the banks pay less than $100B in interest to customers.
 As we have nominal GDP growing at 5% a year, that means we should get about $500B in interest on that $10T in deposits, but customers get only $100B or so.
-Remaining $400B is our money, that FED is stealing out of our bank accounts.
-Assuming there about 100M families in USA, each family is losing $400B/100M = $4K every year.
+Remaining $400B is our money, that FED is indirectly stealing out of our bank accounts and giving it to the banks.
+Assuming there are about 100M families in USA, each family is losing $400B/100M = $4K every year.
 So, every family's goal should be get their fair share of $5K from the banks.
 Since we can't have a bank to pay us 5% interest rate, we have to get creative to claim our $5K.
 In following sub sections, I'll list deals to claim it back.
 I keep it as a target for my family to hit $5K per year in bank bonuses and interest.
-It's easy to hit that, if you follow all our bank deals below every year, opening and closing 5-6 accounts per person every year, which will yield you $1.5K - $2K per year.
+It's easy to hit that, if you follow all our bank deals below every year, opening and closing 8-10 accounts per person every year, which will yield you $3K - $4K per year.
 To top off that, open a very high interest paying kasasa account, that can net you $1K per person per year.
 We'll make sure each person with an SSN can get at least $2.5K back in interest+bonus from banks+CU each year.
+As a family of 2 adults, we can net $6K-$8K in bank bonuses every yr + $5K in bank interest (on $100K of deposits in bank or brokerage a/c).
+That will get us close to $10K in net income after taxes.

 NOTE: FED will eventually get all bank deposit rates to 0% and even to negative interest rates to keep stock and housing market afloat.
 There is no other way to make that happen, other than with interest free money on debt.
 The only reason to put little money in banks is to pay your everyday bills, and to move that money around to get sign on bonuses.